Overcoat/Overcoat/README.md

 ## Sample Application

-[ReadingList](https://github.com/gonzalezreal/ReadingList) is a fairly complete iOS example application that shows how to use Overcoat.
+[ReadingList](https://github.com/gonzalezreal/ReadingList) is a fairly complete iOS sample application that shows how to use Overcoat.

 ## Contact